 Mr. Ancelmo is convinced of the social power that music has and how it can change entire communities, bringing people together.
 In recent years, he has performed in retirement centers, Nursing homes, public schools and hospitals.
 In 2014, he performed in the “International Women’s day” and Funding Raising Night for Syrian refugees, events organized by the United Nations local office in Iowa City.

 Thiago received his Master in Arts in Music Performance with high distinction at the Hochschule fur Musik der Stadt Basel, Basel, Switzerland, where he was recipient of Ruth und Hans Rapp Scholarship.
 He is a DMA candidate (ABD) in clarinet performance and pedagogy at the University of Iowa, where he was awarded with the Iowa Performance Fellowship, by the Graduate College of University of Iowa.
 His dissertation topic is about Polish composer Krzysztof Penderecki and his music for clarinet.

-Currently, he is instructor of clarinet at the University of Wisconsin-Platteville, where he works with a fantastic groups of student and colleagues.
-On his free time he enjoys a good conversation with his beautiful and intelligent wife, Margaret.
-Additionally, reading, running and "tiktoking" are true passion for him.
+Currently, he is instructor of clarinet at the University of Wisconsin-Platteville, where he works with a fantastic group of students and colleagues.
+On his free time, he enjoys a good conversation with his beautiful and intelligent wife, Margaret.
+Additionally, reading, running and soccer are true passion for him.